AlexanderGardiner/octoscout2024/readme.md

 ---

-Thank you for taking the time to review my project.
-I hope this demonstrates my abilities in game development and my passion for creating engaging and enjoyable experiences.
+Thank you for taking the time to look at my project.
+Hope that it is useful to you.